ubaumann/naf_workshop_NUTS/docs/index.md

     At the moment NAPALM does not support Python 3.13 ([PR](https://github.com/napalm-automation/napalm/pull/2137))

-    Getting the path to a older Python version
+    Use the older version with `uv`
     ```bash
-    whereis python3.12
-    ```

-    Use the older version with Poetry
-    ```bash
-    poetry env use /usr/local/python/3.12.1/bin/python3
+    uv venv --python 3.12
     ```

 ## General Information